bphil1041/meet-app/README.md

   * I should be able to view charts visualizing event details
   * So that I can quickly understand the data.

+* Serverless Functions

+In the Meet app, serverless functions handle authorization for accessing public calendar events from the Google Calendar API.
+These functions are more efficient than a full server for this purpose.
+They generate and provide access tokens for secure access to the API.
+AWS Lambda is the chosen cloud-service provider for these functions, improving the app's scalability and cost-effectiveness.